Below are my care and propagation tips for mother-in-law's tongue along with my very own photos!

 - It is very tolerant to low light levels but equally as happy in sunlight.

-- Occasionally, this plant will sprout small, white flowers—usually when it is a few years old.
+- It will occasionally sprout small, white flowers—usually when it is a few years old.
 How beautiful!

-Learn how to split and repot your mother-in-law's tongue plant, and how to care for it to make your growing endeavors a success!
+Learn how to split and repot your snake plant, and get tips on caring for it to make your growing endeavors a success!

 Facts About Mother-in-Law's Tongue